1919 Indianapolis 500: Wednesday May 28

 The second day of time trials was held Wednesday May 28.
 The qualifiers on the second and third day would line up behind the qualifiers from the first day.
 Louis Chevrolet drove a Frontenac at a speed of 103.1 mph to be the fastest car of the day.
-Tommy Milton was on his was to qualifying over 101 mph, but his car slowed, and he managed a lap of only 89.9 mph.
+Tommy Milton was on his way to qualifying over 101 mph, but his car slowed, and he managed a lap of only 89.9 mph.

 During a practice run, Omar Toft spun in the south turns, but avoided contact and was able to continue around.
 Two cars, Al Cotey and Dave Lewis, made an attempt but failed to qualify.
 Cotey was too slow (below the 80 mph minimum) and Lewis suffered engine failure.
 Both drivers were eligible to try again on Thursday.

 A total of 13 cars completed qualifying runs Wednesday, filling the field to 24 cars.
 The final starting positions, however, for those 13 cars would not be finalized until qualifying was completed on Thursday.